RamilMus/task/taskpush/README.md

 Usage of a self-signed certificate is fine
 If you don’t have a domain you can add records to /etc/hosts for testing After you finish bootstrapping, you should be able to open https://app.yourdomain.com in your browser and see the message  "Hello world!
 Time is: TIME_IN_MOSCOW"
-Submission
-Please provide a zip file containing whatever scripts/files you used to meet the deliverables and a README.md with any instructions or additional information.